flatironinstitute/sciware/23_CommandLine/main.md

 ## Shell commands and scripting

-### Geraud
+### G&eacute;raud Krawezik (SCC)

 ## Getting help
-- The basic documentation (manuals) is accessible using man pages with `man command`
+- man pages (manuals) are accessible using `man command`
-- Inside a man page, you can search for something using `/`, and navigate using the arrows/page Up/Page Down keys
+- You can search for something using `/`, and navigate with the keyboard
-- Man pages also exist for programming! eg: `man fprintf` will show you the help for that C function
+- Man pages also exist for programming! eg: `man fprintf`
-- The *SEE ALSO* section often contains very useful related commands
+- The *SEE ALSO* section contains very useful related commands

 ```sh
 man ls
 LS(1)                                                                              User Commands                                                                 LS(1)